muarshad01/Quran_Topics/Quran_Topics/namaaz_in_quran.md

 * __Surah Al-Hajj 22/25__: [Indeed, those who persist in disbelief and hinder ˹others˺ from the Way of Allah and from the Sacred Mosque1—which We have appointed for all people, residents and visitors alike—along with whoever intends to deviate by doing wrong in it,2 We will cause them to taste a painful punishment.](https://quranwbw.com/22/25)

-* __Surah Al-Hajj 22/35 (${\color{red}Heats ~tremble ~at ~the~remembarancde ~of ~Allah}$)__: [those whose hearts tremble at the remembrance of Allah, who patiently endure whatever may befall them, and who establish prayer and donate from what We have provided for them.](https://quranwbw.com/22/35)
+* __Surah Al-Hajj 22/35 (${\color{red}Heats ~tremble ~at ~the ~remembarancde ~of ~Allah}$)__: [those whose hearts tremble at the remembrance of Allah, who patiently endure whatever may befall them, and who establish prayer and donate from what We have provided for them.](https://quranwbw.com/22/35)

-* __Surah Al-Hajj 22/40 (${monasteries, ~churches, ~synagogues, ~and ~mosques}$)__: [˹They are˺ those who have been expelled from their homes for no reason other than proclaiming: “Our Lord is Allah.”
+* __Surah Al-Hajj 22/40 (${\color{red}monasteries, ~churches, ~synagogues, ~and ~mosques}$)__: [˹They are˺ those who have been expelled from their homes for no reason other than proclaiming: “Our Lord is Allah.”
 Had Allah not repelled ˹the aggression of˺ some people by means of others, destruction would have surely claimed monasteries, churches, synagogues, and mosques in which Allah’s Name is often mentioned.
 Allah will certainly help those who stand up for Him.
 Allah is truly All-Powerful, Almighty.](https://quranwbw.com/22/40)
 * Monasteries, ~churches, ~synagogues, ~and ~mosques (صَوَٰمِعُ وَبِيَعٞ وَصَلَوَٰتٞ وَمَسَٰجِدُ)
   * Monasteries - a building or buildings occupied by a community of monks living under religious vows.
   * Churches - a Christian place of worship.